Follow these Steps to email a friend or colleague a link to this information.

 Improving Child Welfare Outcomes Through Systems of Care

-In 2003, the Children's Bureau funded nine demonstration grants to test the efficacy of a systems of care approach to improving outcomes for children and families involved in the child welfare system and to address policy, practice, and cross-system collaboration issues raised by the Child and Family Services Reviews.
+In 2003, the Children's Bureau funded nine demonstration grants to test the efficacy of a system of care approach to improving outcomes for children and families involved in the child welfare system and to address policy, practice, and cross-system collaboration issues raised by the Child and Family Services Reviews.
 Specifically, this approach is designed to improve the capacity of human service agencies to strengthen and support families involved in public child welfare through a set of six guiding principles:

 - Interagency collaboration;

-- Individualized, strengths-based care;
+- Individualized strengths-based care;

 - Cultural and linguistic competence;

 - Community-based services, and;

 A Closer Look is a series of short reports that spotlight issues addressed by public child welfare agencies and their partners in implementing systems of care approaches to improve services and outcomes for the children and families they serve.
 These reports draw on the experiences of nine communities participating in the Children's Bureau's Improving Child Welfare Outcomes Through Systems of Care demonstration initiative, and summarize their challenges, promising practices, and lessons learned.
 The reports provide information communities nationwide can use in planning, implementing, and evaluating effective child welfare driven systems of care.